 Why Use a Whole House Iron Water Filter System

 Eliminate stains, metallic taste, and corrosion with an Iron Water Filtration System.

 Iron is not hazardous and is classified by The U.S. Department of Natural Resources as a secondary or “aesthetic” water contaminant.
 However, high levels of iron also:

 - Dramatically affect the taste and smell of water.

 - Stain laundry and household fixtures such as showers, tubs, and sinks.

 - Contribute to hard-water effects that may shorten the life of appliances like dishwashers and hot water tanks.

-However, before purchasing any type of filter, it’s essential to get a qualified water analysis from a dependable source like Clearwater Systems to determine the proper technology to guarantee total removal.
+The last step before purchasing any iron water filter is to get a qualified water analysis from a dependable source like Clearwater Systems to determine the proper technology to guarantee total iron removal.
 Contact Clearwater Systems to schedule a free water analysis.